 - Warranty protection: some models are guaranteed for 5 years, others for 2.
 Use this to calculate the price per year of different chairs.

 - Lumbar support: some have integrated lumbar systems; others use traditional pillows.
-Both do a decent job, but integrated units provide greater precision.
+Both do a decent job; integrated units are more precise.

 - Upholstery type: PU leather is easier to keep clean.
-Fabric XL gaming chairs are softer and more breathable — but a bit harder to keep clean.
+Fabric XL gaming chairs are softer and more breathable — but harder to keep clean.

 Rank & Model | Details |